Showing posts with label Queen Victoria. Show all posts

 Princess Louise was also unconventional in choosing a spouse -- an aristocrat, John Campbell, the Marquis of Lorne, heir to the Duke of Argyll and a Liberal Member of Parliament over a foreign prince.
 Since he was active in politics and wasn't royal, it was controversial.
 In 1871, she became the 1st daughter of a Sovereign to marry a commoner since the 16th century.
 Queen Victoria favored the match as a way of keeping her daughter in Great Britain, and too, of introducing new blood into the family.
 Also, the Queen always let her children marry for love.

 Which brings us to Louise and Lorne's relationship.
 There's little truth to what is often written, namely: the couple was unhappy and childless because Lorne was homosexual.
-The marriage began happy and lasted for over 40 years.
-During these years, Lorne was devoted, supportive and protective of his wife, and they were very much together up until the early 1880s.
+The marriage began happily and lasted for over 40 years.
+During these years, Lorne was devoted, supportive, and protective of his wife, and they were very much together up until the early 1880s.
 He never stopped thinking she was beautiful; nor weaned in thinking of and mentioning her in conversations and letters to his family, etc.

 And although Louise could be temperamental, she too was loving, thoughtful, respectful and devoted.
-Apparently the couple tried to have children as Louise went to Germany over the years for cures in the effort.
-Although she lived to be 91 years old, the Princess suffered from ill health throughout her life (including severe headaches, neuralgia, vomiting and insomnia, especially after a serious sledging accident (on February 14, 1880) in Canada that also gave her a concussion and tore her ear lope in two).
+Apparently, the couple tried to have children as Louise went to Germany over the years for cures in the effort.
+Although she lived to be 91 years old, the Princess suffered from ill health throughout her life (including severe headaches, neuralgia, vomiting and insomnia, especially after a serious sledding accident (on February 14, 1880) in Canada that also gave her a concussion and tore her ear lope in two).
 Jehanne Wake's book makes a good case that probably the real reason the couple remained childless was due to illness or infertility (possibly complications from meningitis which Louise contracted at the age of 16).
 Moreover in Victorian England, no one thought to consider Lorne's fertility.
 Both spouses hoped to have children and no doubt the disappointment put a strain on their marriage.
 Louise became depressed.

-Furthermore, the evidence that the Princess' husband was gay is very weak based mainly on the couple's close association with Lorne's homosexual uncle and friend, Lord Ronnie Gover (his mother's brother), who although innocent, was drawn into a scandal by a gay con artist.
+Furthermore, the evidence that the Princess's husband was gay is very weak based mainly on the couple's close association with Lorne's homosexual uncle and friend, Lord Ronnie Gover (his mother's brother), who although innocent, was drawn into a scandal by a gay con artist.

 Princess Louise, Prince Leopold, Queen Victoria, John Campbell (Lorne), and Princess Beatrice